Every Marvel Movie Not In The MCU, Ranked Worst To Best

 We toyed with putting this one below "Dark Phoenix," especially as we described that film as the worst "X-Men" film from Fox.
 But ultimately "New Mutants" is just slightly ahead of the final "X" affair, and in truth, is not really an "X-Men" film at all.
 Produced by Fox before their merger with Disney, and delayed multiple times for a variety of different reasons, "The New Mutants" was a unique film that had more in common with the supernatural horror hit "Stranger Things" than superhero comic book adventure films — even including one of that show's many stars.

-More than 10 years after the low budget adaptation from Roger Corman, "The Fantastic Four" got the big budget, big screen treatment they deserved in the wake of the success of Sony's "Spider-Man" films.
-Starring Ioan Groffudd, Jessica Alba, Michael Chiklis, and Chris Evans, the film had a strong cast and top-notch special effects.
-The film told the story right from the beginning, with the four friends venturing into space and receiving incredible powers: Ben Grimm became the super-strong Thing, Sue Storm could turn invisible, Reed Richards could stretch his body to ungodly proportions, and the hotheaded Johnny Storm could "flame on" and shoot fire from his fingertips.
-Together they battled the villainous Doctor Doom, a former rival of Richards', now with his own powers and bent on destruction.
+More than 10 years after the low-budget adaptation from Roger Corman, "The Fantastic Four" got the big budget, big screen treatment in the wake of the success of Sony's "Spider-Man" films.
+Starring Ioan Gruffudd, Jessica Alba, Michael Chiklis, and Chris Evans, the film had a strong cast, top-notch special effects, and told the origin more or less correctly, with the four friends venturing into space and receiving incredible powers: Ben Grimm becomes the super-strong Thing, Sue Storm can turn invisible, Reed Richards can stretch his body to ungodly proportions, and the hotheaded Johnny Storm can "flame on" and shoot fire from his fingertips.
+Together they battle the villainous Doctor Doom (Julian McMahon), a former rival of Richards', now with his own powers and bent on destruction.

 The film was colorful, upbeat, and adventurous, striking the perfect tone for the comic book adaptation of Marvel's first super-team.
 Unfortunately, the story left a lot to be desired, and the performances were a bit too hokey in places.
 While it was easy to enjoy as a light-hearted romp, it still didn't deliver the high octane comic book action that fans had come to expect from recent "X-Men" and "Spider-Man" films.

-The first foray back into the live-action "Spider-Verse" after their team-up with Marvel Studios, the 2018 action horror movie "Venom" looked like a return to form for Sony.
-Starring Tom Hardy in the title role, and heading down darker, more mature territory than ever before, the film looked to be a real treat for comic book fans looking for a better take on the character than Topher Grace's incarnation from "Spider-Man 3."
+The first movie to come out under the banner of the Sony Spider-Man Universe, the 2018 action horror movie "Venom" starred Tom Hardy in the title role.
+Heading into darker, more mature territory than ever before, the film looked to be a real treat for comic book fans looking for a better take on the character than Topher Grace's incarnation from "Spider-Man 3."

 The solo movie told the story of downtrodden reporter Eddie Brock (Hardy), whose encounter with an alien symbiote turns him into the flesh-eating monster Venom.
 Together they form a contentious relationship and become a force to be reckoned with, vowing to chomp on evil-doers.
 But soon, Brock and his alien partner find themselves going up against the Life Foundation — the group had discovered the alien creature — and battling its newest and deadliest creation.